Berea-CS-Courses/capstone-project-TMGWill/Deliverables/D1 - Project Specifications.md

     * There will be a friendly NPC that will assist the player at the end of each area excluding the final area
+   * Menus for the player to use in-game
+     * Skills
+     * Items

 * Out of Scope
   * Incorporate sounds